 The Local Government Pension Scheme Regulations 2013 require Pension Funds to prepare, publish and maintain a communication policy statement, which can be found within section 9.
-The Communication Policy details the overall strategy for involving stakeholders in the pension fund.
-A key part of this strategy is a dedicated pension fund website, which includes a great deal more information about the benefits of the pension fund and this can be accessed by clicking here.
+The Communication Policy details the overall strategy for involving stakeholders in the Pension Fund.
+A key part of this strategy is a dedicated Pension Fund website, which includes a great deal more information about the benefits of the Fund and this can be accessed by clicking here.